formkit/docs-content/inputs/toggle.md

 ---
 title: Toggle Input
-description: A Pro input that allows users toggle between two states.
+description: The `toggle` input is used to choose one of two values; it is a good choice when you want the user to make a binary choice such as turning a feature on or off.
 ---

 <InputPageHero title="Toggle"></InputPageHero>

 <!-- Installation  -->

-The `toggle` input is used to choose one of two values.
-It is a good choice when you want the user to make a binary choice, such as turning a feature on or off.
+The `toggle` input is used to choose one of two values; it is a good choice when you want the user to make a binary choice such as turning a feature on or off.

 <!-- Base Example -->